184.108.40.206 Reconciliation - ex-partners

 Reconciliation then occurs using the individual's and their ex-partner's actual income for the relevant year.
 This may only result in a debt or a nil adjustment.
 No top-up or supplement can be paid.

-FA(Admin)Act section 28 Variation of instalment and past period entitlement determinations where income tax return not lodged, section 32A FTB Part A supplement and FTB Part B supplement to be disregarded unless and until individual has satisfied the FTB reconciliation conditions, section 95 Secretary may write off debt
+FA(Admin)Act section 28 Variation of instalment and past period entitlement …, section 32A FTB Part A supplement and FTB Part B supplement …, section 95 Secretary may write off debt

 Policy reference: FA Guide 220.127.116.11 Reconciliation process, 18.104.22.168 Valid reasons for not lodging a tax return, 22.214.171.124 Non-lodger process, 126.96.36.199 Reconciliation - current partners